codepod-io/codepod/api/README.md

 # CP Kernel

-This is a package designed for code sharing between codepod API and electron server.
+This is a package designed for code sharing between the codepod API and the electron server.

 To use the kernel:
 If you use `yarn`, you can run `yarn add link:/path/to/cpkernel`.
 However, this will not work with npm.
-For npm, you need to run `npm link` in cpkernel folder to globally register the package, and run `npm link cpkernel` to link.
+For `npm`, you need to run `npm link` in cpkernel folder to register the package globally, and run `npm link cpkernel` to link.
 This won't reflect in package.json.

 Thus the ideal setup should be to add cpkernel to package.json, but not to install it.
 Instead, run `npm link cpkernel` during development.